Types of Mucus Thinners Used to Treat Cystic Fibrosis

 - Hypertonic saline

-If using both, the CF Foundation recommends that hypertonic saline be used first and then dornase alfa.
-They also recommend that mucus thinners be used after a bronchodilator and before airway clearance techniques.
+The CF Foundation recommends that mucus thinners be used after a bronchodilator and before airway clearance techniques.
 An inhaled antibiotic follows at the end so that the infection-fighting drugs get deeper into the lungs.1 After use, all equipment must be cleaned and disinfected to prevent the spread of germs.

 What is hypertonic saline?